The64thGamer/cheeseepedia/content/5y2lsg3ll6xf8nqn/content.md

 #### **Dingo Star**

-{{< wiki-link "Dingo Star" >}} was a beagle that parodied The Beatles' [Ringo Starr](https://en.wikipedia.org/wiki/Ringo_Starr).
+[Dingo Star] was a beagle that parodied The Beatles' [Ringo Starr](https://en.wikipedia.org/wiki/Ringo_Starr).
 Dingo Star played the drums for the Wolf Pack 5.
 There is some debate as to how his name is spelt.
 Some written material spells his name as 'Dingo Star,' while others spell it as 'Dingo Starr.'
 Though it was previously believed that he was voiced by Duke Chaupetta, he was actually voiced by an unknown member of Clutch.
 He would go on to become Dook LaRue in the Rock-afire Explosion.

 #### **Beach Bear**